-Gorgòn is an Italy-based arts and cultures magazine that has been active between 2007 and 2012.
-It has experimented with publishing at the intersection of early social networks languages, Goth subcultures, clubbing, and independent artistry.
+Gorgòn was an Italy-based arts and cultures magazine active between 2007 and 2012.
+It experimented with publishing at the intersection of early social networks languages, Goth subcultures, clubbing, and independent artistry.

 Bringing together emerging and established artists, journalists, and academics from Italy, Gorgòn worked as a platform to experiment in mediated and live social connections around arts and lifestyle.

 Gorgòn was published by cultural associations Ludica and, later, Sabbatica, both based in Bologna.

-Over five years, Gorgòn has published works in literary criticism, philosophy, film theory, art critique, and anthropology, covering subjects such as dystopian literature, play, folklore, festivals, carnivals, paganism, Greek mythology, serial killers, vampirism, Goth cultures and fashion, as well as book and film reviews, original visual and auditory artwork, and its trademark ‘polemic’ debates between scholars of diverse backgrounds.
+Over five years, Gorgòn published works in literary criticism, philosophy, film theory, art critique, and anthropology, covering subjects such as dystopian literature, play, folklore, festivals, carnivals, paganism, Greek mythology, serial killers, vampirism, Goth cultures and fashion; as well as book and film reviews, original visual and sonic artwork, and its trademark ‘polemic’ debates between scholars from diverse backgrounds.

 You can check Gorgòn here.